emu-russia/pureikyubu/testing/gba_bench/Readme.md

   triggers stay at the start of the blanking interval (cycle 960), which is where GBATEK's "LCD Dimensions and Timings" puts "H-Blanking 68 dots ...
 272 cycles"; the aging cartridge's `H BLANK STATUS` check is what pinned the flag's own delay.
+* **The H-Blank interrupt is generated on the hidden (V-Blank) lines too.** GBATEK 4000004h:
+  "The H-Blank conditions are generated once per scanline, including for the 'hidden' scanlines during V-Blank" - 228 interrupts a frame, not 160.
+Its timing chapter instead says "no H-Blank interrupts are generated within V-Blank period"; the aging cartridge's `H BLANK INTR` and `H BLANK INTR FLAG` checks enable the interrupt on a hidden line and expect the flag, so the DISPSTAT wording is the one followed.
+The HBlank DMA triggers still fire on the visible lines only (see `Dma::OnScanline` for the video capture).
 * **The internal RAM's own access times follow GBATEK's memory map, except for the display memory.** The CPU's cycle counts are exact, the cartridge's waitstates follow WAITCNT, and the on-board 256K WRAM (a 16-bit bus) charges its 3/3/6 cycles - with the waitstate count taken from